 As well as the upper level of buildings (which were destroyed at Pompeii), objects such as furniture, statues, painted walls and tiles, jewelry, textiles, and even items of food managed to survive at the Herculaneum.

 A visit to the site of Herculaneum provides you with the opportunity to explore the homes and businesses of the people who lived there some 2,000 years ago.

-You should plan to spend 2 – 4 hours exploring Herculaneum and the nearby museum and a great option are to go on a private tour to take advantage of learning about the history of this fascinating Italian Landmark.
+⭐ PRO-TIP: You should plan to spend 2 – 4 hours exploring Herculaneum and the nearby museum and a great option is to go on a private tour to take advantage of learning about the history of this fascinating Italian Landmark.

 Although somehow eclipsed by the presence of nearby Rome, the massive Etruscan Necropolis of Cerveteri should be on your list of historical landmarks to see in Italy.